 The Story of Bartholomew

-In a pivotal encounter, Nathanael meets Jesus, who remarks, “Behold, an Israelite indeed, in whom there is no deceit” (John 1:47).
+Nathanael meets Jesus, who remarks, “Behold, an Israelite indeed, in whom there is no deceit” (John 1:47).
 This acknowledgment of integrity surprises Nathanael, leading him to question how Jesus knows him.
 Jesus' reply, referencing Nathanael’s prior location under a fig tree, compels Nathanael to confess, “Rabbi, you are the Son of God; you are the King of Israel” (John 1:49).
-This moment of recognition and conversion marks a turning point: Nathanael, who once doubted, embraces Jesus' identity.
-This encounter, facilitated by Philip, underscores the communal nature of discipleship and highlights the surprising reach of Jesus' call — even to those initially skeptical.
+Nathanael, who once doubted, embraces Jesus' identity.
+This encounter, facilitated by Philip, shows the communal nature of discipleship and the surprising reach of Jesus' call — even to those initially skeptical.

-Bartholomew, or Nathanael, continues to play a significant role among the apostles.
-After Jesus' resurrection, he is among those gathered in the upper room, a witness to the transformative power of the resurrection (Acts 1:13).
+Bartholomew, or Nathanael, continues to be active among the apostles.
+After Jesus' resurrection, he is among those gathered in the upper room, a witness to the power of the resurrection (Acts 1:13).
 This assembly signifies the apostles' resilience and commitment to their mission in the face of uncertainty.
 Tradition holds that Bartholomew's missionary efforts extended to distant lands, including India and Armenia, spreading the Gospel far beyond Judea.
-The accounts of his martyrdom, particularly the brutal tradition that he was flayed alive, underscore the perilous nature of apostolic witness and the high stakes of early Christian discipleship.
+The accounts of his martyrdom, particularly the brutal tradition that he was flayed alive, illustrate the perilous nature of apostolic witness and the high stakes of early Christian discipleship.